-Sandro Picchio shows how he restored a couple of mismatched old oars to create a smart pair to suit his traditional dinghy
+Sandro Picchio shows how he restored a couple of mismatched old oars and added collars made from an old leather school bag

 I needed a pair of oars for my 1954-vintage 12ft standing lug dinghy and managed to find a couple of old ones – although they were not a matching pair, only similar.

 So I removed the old plastic collars from them and the brass blade end banding on one of the oars, then reworked the shape of the two blades until they were the same.
 Once varnished, the only real difference now is the colour – hardly surprising considering they never were a matching pair in the first place.

 I needed some leather to make a collar to suit the single thole pin on each side of the boat – plain, without protruding ring.

 I salvaged a leather sheet from an old school bag (I rarely throw away any old leather item) and soaked it overnight in a bucket of water to soften it.

 I measured the circumference of the oar shafts, then cut a narrow strip of leather which I could wrap around the shaft and accurately adjust to the width I needed for a tight fit around the shaft.
 I used this to measure the width of two 25cm (10in) long leather rectangles.

 The leather must be secured on oars only by sewing – absolutely no tacks, as even copper tacks would cause the wood to rot.
 I used copper tacks for this purpose once, a long time ago – and that’s why I now needed new oars!